TaitoUnited/full-stack-template/README.md

 #### Stack configuration

-* Authentication: TODO not implemented (only ingress) -> link to issue
+* **Authentication:** Authentication has not yet been implemented (see [issue](https://github.com/TaitoUnited/server-template/issues/11)).
+Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
-* Flow/typescript: You can enable `flow` or `typescript` by going through parts that say `NOTE: for flow` or `NOTE: for typescript`.
+* **Flow/typescript:** You can enable flow or typescript by going through parts with `NOTE: for flow` or `NOTE: for typescript` note.
 (TODO: implement typescript support)
-* TODO: instructions for setting up multiple server containers for api.
-* Alternative technologies: If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).
+* **Alternative technologies:** If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).

-* Adding stack components: If you later need to add new stack components (e.g. bot, queue, storage or worker), see [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) for examples.
+The template supports unlimited number of (micro-)services.
+You can add new services like this:

+1. Create a new directory for your service.
+Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/) for examples.
+2. Add the service to `taito_targets` variable in `taito-config.sh`
+3. Add the service to `docker-compose.yaml` and check that it works ok in local development environment.
+4. Add the service to `scripts/helm.yaml`.

 #### Examples

-> To see the examples, start your local development environment: [quick start](#quick-start)
+> To see the examples, start your local development environment first (see [quick start](#quick-start))

 The project template comes with a bunch of implementation examples.
-Browse the examples through, leave the ones that seem useful and delete all the rest.
+Browse the examples through, leave the ones that seem useful and remove all the rest.
 You can use the `taito check deps` command to prune unused dependencies.
 NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
 But all unused `dependencies` may usually be removed from package.json.

-The client GUI uses the [Material-UI](https://material-ui-next.com/) component library by default.
+The client GUI uses [Material-UI](https://material-ui-next.com/) component library by default.
 It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
 For example [Elemental](http://elemental-ui.com/) is a good alternative.

 ### Configuration for server environments